Birarvindersingh/birarvinder-portfolio/README.md

 ## About

-This portfolio showcases my background, technical skills, cloud & DevOps projects, work experience, and contact information in a clean terminal-inspired design.
+This portfolio showcases my background, technical skills, projects, work experience, and contact information in a clean terminal-inspired design.

 ## Features